johnwason/pyri_sandbox/doc/pyri_dialect_specification.md

 ## Introduction

 Python is a popular and powerful scripting language.
 Its flexibility, ease of use, extensibility, and rich feature set have made it popular in engineering, computing, data science, and numerous other technical fields.
-While this flexibilty is desirable in most use cases, it is not ideal for use in industrial robot programming.
+While this flexibility is desirable in most use cases, it is not ideal for use in industrial robot programming.
 Automation technicians that program robots are often not trained in software development, and instead have a technical degree from a two year college.
-To help make robot programming easire, a subset of Python is defined that retains features necessary for this task, but eliminates features that only serve to add complexity and pitfalls for inexperienced developers.
-The restriction will also provide some level of protection against malicious users and cyberattacks, although that is not the primary objective. **This document contains the specification for the Python Restricted Industrial (PyRI) Language Dialect.**
+To help make robot programming easier, a subset of Python is defined that retains features necessary for this task, but eliminates features that only serve to add complexity and pitfalls for inexperienced developers.
+The restriction will also provide some level of protection against malicious users and cyber-attacks, although that is not the primary objective. **This document contains the specification for the Python Restricted Industrial (PyRI) Language Dialect.**

 ## Motivation

 Python has gained significant popularity in robotics, and has become the de-facto standard for open-source development using ROS, Robot Raconteur, Orocos, and many other ecosystems.
 While Python has become popular within the open-source community for robot software development, most industrial applications still use propriety software languages such as ABB Rapid, Motoman INFORM, FANUC KAREL, Omron/Adept V+, Staubli VAL3, Kuka KRL, etc. These languages tend to be obscure, outdated, and limited when compared to newer scripting languages like Python or even JavaScript.
-Their obscurity and outdatedness makes aquiring, training, and retaining talent difficult and expensive.
+Their obscurity and outdatedness makes acquiring, training, and retaining talent difficult and expensive.
 These languages also require some level of computer science knowledge to be properly utilized.
 The goal of the Python Restricted Industrial (PyRI) project is to create a simplified (restricted) Python dialect specifically for industrial automation/robotics programming that retains the desirable properties of Python, while presenting the technician with a friendly experience that is not overwhelmingly complicated.
-The PyRI project will also provide a runtime environment with sandox, teach pendant hardware, user interface software, and plugins for use with the PyRI dialect.
+The PyRI project will also provide a runtime environment with sanddox, teach pendant hardware, user interface software, and plugins for use with the PyRI dialect.
 These components are discussed in other documents.

 ## Zope RestrictedPython Project

-The concept of a restricted python sandox is not new, and several examples exist including RPython from the PyPy project, MicroPython for embedded systems, and RestrictedPython from the Zope foundation.
+The concept of a restricted python sandbox is not new, and several examples exist including RPython from the PyPy project, MicroPython for embedded systems, and RestrictedPython from the Zope foundation.
 RestrictedPython is intended to allow untrusted web users to execute scripts on the server while preventing malicious behavior (aka "sandboxing").
 [RestrictedPython describes their approach as:](https://restrictedpython.readthedocs.io/en/latest/idea.html)

 > Defining a secure subset of the language involves restricting the EBNF elements and explicitly allowing or disallowing language features.
 Much of the power of a programming language derives from its standard and contributed libraries, so any calling of these methods must also be checked and potentially restricted.
 RestrictedPython generally disallows calls to any library that is not explicit whitelisted.

-*(EBNF stands for "[Extended Backus–Naur form](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form)", a metasyntax uset to express context-free grammar)*
+*(EBNF stands for "[Extended Backus–Naur form](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form)", a metasyntax used to express context-free grammar)*

 In practice, RestrictedPython module uses two approaches to create a secure sandbox environment: